PhD Secondary Field in Medieval Studies

 Latin.
 All students who would like to demonstrate proficiency in Latin for their secondary field language requirement may take the Latin examination once each term.
-The Fall 2016 Latin exam will take place on Tuesday, November 29 at 5:00 pm.
-All students must register in advance with the Medieval Studies Program Administrator.
+The Fall 2017 Latin exam will take place on Tuesday, November 28 at 6:00 pm.
+All students must register in advance with the Medieval Studies Program.
 Please note the following requirements:

 - The exam will be 90 minutes in length and will require the translation of a single passage of medieval Latin.
 Three sample exam texts can be found here.
 If you can translate one of these passages with reasonable accuracy in approximately 90 minutes, then you are ready to take the exam.

 - You may bring a single dictionary with you.
 The dictionary must be in print form; no electronic dictionaries are allowed.